 4.5.2 Requesting close-all-channels

-An endpoint or a third party may request that the other endpoint close all open media channels by sending a genericData element with the EFC featureID and parameter 2 present in any convenient call signalling message (e.g., FACILITY).
+An endpoint or a third party may request that the other endpoint close all open media channels and cancel all available sessions by sending a genericData element with the EFC featureID and parameter 2 present in any convenient call signalling message (e.g., FACILITY).
 The receiving endpoint is expected to silently close all open channels without any response (e.g., without issuing any Null-OLCs.)

 4.6 Conflict resolution